Orgzales/UnityShowerTrauma/README.md

 		- Monsters that need to be constantly monitored

 # Step 5:
+- Create Advance Dirty and Insane Bar
+	- Dirty Bar:
+		- Start at 100f, min is 0f, max is 200f
+		- Every 25 percentile, have to have player wash face to continue
+			- Going backwards when getting more dirty will have to wash again
+			- When 0f, player would need to grab towel and can't get dirty
+			- Player must grab a towel to finish the night
+			- When hit the min or max of bar, the art bar stops it
+	- Insane Bar:
+		- Gradually goes down, washing face brings it up more
+		- Every 25% a guraentee event happens at random
+		- No Max
+	- Make a testing Hud for each 25%
+		- Dirty Bar
+		- Insane Bar

+# Step 6:
 - Create anitmations + Interactable for objects:
 	- 🗸 4 Doors (Closets, back door, side door) (Opening/Closing)
 	- Sink cabnets (Opening/Closing)